Artūras Fomenka

-Artūras Fomenka (born 14 February 1977) is a Lithuanian former professional footballer.
+Artūras Fomenka (born 14 February 1977) is a Lithuanian former professional footballer who played as a forward.

 Career

-He played two games in the UEFA Intertoto Cup 2000 for FC Rostselmash Rostov-on-Don.
+Fomenka played two games in the UEFA Intertoto Cup 2000 for FC Rostselmash Rostov-on-Don.
 From 2008 to 2013 he played for several Uzbek League teams.
 In 2012, he played for Lokomotiv Tashkent in 11 matches, scoring six goals.
 Fomenka played on 2013 for Shurtan Guzar.